 - 1. All lock cylinders shall be furnished in Corbin Russwin restricted keyway H01 thru H08. - 2.
 The UCF locksmith shall designate which keyway will be provided for each project. - 3.
 All lock systems shall be operated by the following (unless otherwise directed): - The new or existing master key established for the project - Grand master key - Great grand master key - Mechanical, elevator, and electrical - Custodial - Telecommunications - 4.
+Lock systems for access controlled doors shall have a mechanical key override that can only be operated by the following (unless otherwise directed): - The new or existing master key established for the project - Grand master key

-CN8-12: All areas must be accessible with a UCF great grand master key. - The keying schedule will be prepared by the hardware supplier, under the direction of the UCF locksmith, UCF Project Manager, and building occupants. - 6.
-The key shall be Corbin Russwin, large bow-stamped, one side "Restricted Do Not Duplicate" and the other side with the change key bitting or master key designation. - Permanent keys, along with the keying schedule, shall be sent via secured delivery direct from the factory to the UCF Project Manager.
+- Great grand master key - 5.
+Access controlled doors with exit device hardware shall not contain a dogging kit or other ability to mechanically keep the door in an unlocked state. - 6.
+CN8-12: All areas must be accessible with a UCF great grand master key. - 7.
+Non-electrified (non-access controlled), non-exterior doors with key override on panic exit devices shall include a thumb turn on the panic exit device that can lock/unlock the door without requiring a dogging key. - 8.
+The keying schedule will be prepared by the hardware supplier, under the direction of the UCF locksmith, UCF Project Manager, and building occupants. - 9.
+The key shall be Corbin Russwin, large bow-stamped, one side "Restricted Do Not Duplicate" and the other side with the change key bitting or master key designation. - 10.
+Permanent keys, along with the keying schedule, shall be sent via secured delivery direct from the factory to the UCF Project Manager.